Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Introduction

-Given that \name uses less up-to-date (i.e., collected before the fault) information for locating faults than other MBFL and FL techniques, we expect it to be less accurate.
-Our focus is thus on understanding the trade-off between modelling effort and the achievable accuracy, rather than head-to-head comparison to existing approaches.

-The empirical evaluation studies 357 real world faults in \dfj benchmark~\cite{Just:2014aa}, using the Major mutation tool~\cite{Just2011aa}. \name can successfully localise up to 103 faults at the top, and 152 faults within the top five places.
+We have implemented and evaluated \name using multiple modelling schemes and statistical inference techniques.
+The empirical evaluation studies real-world faults in \dfj benchmark~\cite{Just:2014aa}, using the Major mutation tool~\cite{Just2011gq}. \name can successfully localise up to 113 out of 203 faults at the top, and 159 faults within the top five places.
 To reduce the cost of \name even further, we also evaluate the impact of mutation sampling on the mutation analysis step of \name.
-When using only 10\% of the generated mutants for analysis, \name can still achieve over 80\% of its localisation accuracy, compared to when not using sampling (average 65.5 faults at the top with 10\% sampling, compared to 79 faults at the top without sampling for the investigated inference technique).
+When using only 10\% of the generated mutants for analysis, \name can still achieve 80\% of its localisation accuracy, compared to when not using sampling.
+The technical contributions of this paper are as follows: